-However, in exceptional circumstances, e.g. for animal welfare reasons, a vet may instruct a wholesale dealer authorisation (WDA) holder to deliver medicines directly to the client’s premises.
+However, in exceptional circumstances, for example animal welfare reasons, a vet may instruct a wholesale dealer authorisation (WDA) holder to deliver medicines directly to the client’s premises.

 A mobile treatment unit operated by a vet doesn’t require individual registration if it’s linked to a registered VPP.
 However, it will be inspected with the practice.
-Please also see the section on registering trade stands.
+Please also see the section on registering trade stands further down.

-The Veterinary Medicines Directorate (VMD) strongly discourages the unprofessional practice of unsolicited visits to farms by vets specifically to sell veterinary medicines.
+The VMD strongly discourages the unprofessional practice of unsolicited visits to farms by vets specifically to sell veterinary medicines.